Best Educational Games For Kids Age 5 in 2026

 • Facts and information: Ties to PBS shows, skill repetition, family-friendly themes.

-• Key features: Phonics journeys, sight word practice.
+• Key features: Phonics-based learning journeys, sight word practice, interactive mini-games, progress tracking.

-• Facts and information: Award-winning, teacher-recommended for early readers.
+• Facts and information: Award-winning literacy program, teacher-recommended for early readers, covers foundational reading and supporting math skills.

 Reading Eggs teaches reading to children aged two to thirteen, with content suited for five-year-olds focusing on phonics through interactive lessons, games, and quizzes.
 Kids start with basics like sounds and sight words, progressing via structured maps that build skills step by step.
 The program includes animated stories, songs, and rewards like golden eggs to keep motivation high.
 Self-paced design lets children advance at their own speed, while parent dashboards track progress.